itdxer/neupy/site/docs/secondary/signals.rst

 Early stopping
 ~~~~~~~~~~~~~~

-The other usefull feature releated to the signals is that you can can implement your own rule that can interrupt training procedure.
+The other useful feature releated to the signals is that you can can implement your own rule that can interrupt training procedure.
 Here is a simple example:

 .. code-block:: python